Douglas Wood (engineer)

-Douglas Wood (30 June 1941 – 31 December 2019), was an Australian construction engineer who had worked with the American military, and was held hostage in Iraq for six weeks between May and June 2005, before being rescued.
+Douglas Wood (30 June 1941 – 31 December 2019) was an Australian construction engineer who had worked with the American military, and was held hostage in Iraq for six weeks between May and June 2005, before being rescued in an army raid on a house.

 Early life

 Wood was born in Whyalla, South Australia in 1941.
 He moved to Geelong where he attended the Geelong College and the Gordon Institute of TAFE, graduating as a mechanical engineer.
 In 1973 he left Australia to work in the United States, moving to Alamo, California, where he lived with his American wife and daughter, and employed by construction company Bechtel Corporation for 25 years.
 He later formed his own company and moved from his Californian home to Iraq.
-His work involved project management, and building nuclear plants; including the Palo Verde Nuclear Generating station in Arizona.
+His work involved project management, and building nuclear plants; including the Palo Verde Nuclear Generating station in Arizona, US.